How do gov’t tax incentives work?

 How long does the solar installation take from the time I purchase my system?

 It depends on the time of year, your city, and your utility company.
 Demand is generally lower in the fall and winter months, so installing a solar array during those seasons could reduce your wait time.
 Also, your solar application has to be approved by your city, which could determine wait times at that stage as well.
 From that point, your utility company then has to process your application and send out one of their technicians to install a net meter on your home.
 Once all of these steps are complete, your solar company will send out their technicians to do the actual install.
 This process could take a few weeks at times of lower demand, and could take upward of three months or more during peak season, in the spring and summer.
+(View our in depth article for more information about installation)

 Standard Contact Form